 How to Become a Travel Nurse

-It’s true—there is a job that enables you to travel the country in a high-paying position while also helping people – that of the travel nurse.
-Travel nurses work as temporary fill-ins for people on sick or maternity leave, or help out during local emergencies or nursing staff shortages.
-A nurse must be an RN to become a travel nurse and the job duties correspond with the area of a nurse’s specialty – essentially the same duties the nurse would have within a healthcare establishment closer to home.
+It’s true: there is a job that enables you to travel the country in a high-paying position while also helping people – that of the travel nurse.
+Travel nurses work as temporary fill-ins for people on sick or maternity leave.
+They also assist during local emergencies or nursing staff shortages.
+To become a travel nurse, you must be a registered nurse with a year or more of work experience.
+The job qualifications correspond with the area of a nurse’s specialty – essentially the same duties the nurse would have within a healthcare establishment closer to home.